 “I enjoyed the evening and learnt a good deal.
 Nothing but good things to say about it!”

-*Please note that your name and organisation details will be passed to Smith & Williamson in order to process your registration for this event.
+Please note that attendee name and organisation details will be passed to Smith & Williamson in order to process registrations for this event.